statamic/docs/content/collections/docs/installation.md

 ## Updating

-From within your application, use Composer to update the package:
+From within your project, use Composer to update the Statamic CMS package:

 ``` bash
 composer update statamic/cms --with-dependencies